 Papers will be judged based upon quality and originality of ideas, clarity of analysis and expression and adequacy of literature review.

 Please note the online system will close at 11:59 p.m.
 ET on the day of the deadline; all application materials must be submitted at that time.
-No mail submissions will be accepted.
-If you are not an APAGS member at the time of submission you may attach a copy of the receipt you get when you join APA/APAGS electronically as proof of your membership.
-Submit your application online.
+No mail or fax submissions will be accepted.
+If you are not an APAGS member at the time of submission, you may attach a copy of the receipt you get when you join APA/APAGS electronically as proof of your membership.

-Please read this carefully: Approximately two months before an application is due, you will see this specific grant/award as a choice in the drop-down menu under "Grants" in the online submission form.
-Do not apply until the grant is listed in this menu as your application will not be accepted.
+Please read this carefully: Approximately two months before an application is due, you will see this specific prize as a choice in the drop-down menu under “Grants” in the online submission form.
+Do not apply until this prize is listed in this menu as your application will not be accepted.
 Check back periodically if you are waiting for a chance to submit.
-The online system will close immediately on the due date and time.
-Late submissions will not be accepted.
-The winning paper will be announced by April 30, 2015.

 Lauren Kois, MA